Our companion animals are simultaneously our most beloved and vulnerable animal population.

 Wisconsin statute 174.13 allows animal shelters to sell unclaimed animals for $1 to research labs for study and experiments.

-Wisconsin allows the use of cruel, indiscriminate leg-hold traps, which are responsible for the deaths and maimings of countless companion animals.
+Wisconsin allows the use of cruel, indiscriminate leg-hold traps, which are responsible for the deaths and maiming of countless companion animals.
 Please see our Wildlife page for more information.

 The Alliance is dedicated to raising awareness of animals in labs, including the suppliers of these animals.
 Please see our Anti-Vivisection page for information on Mt.
 Horeb and other local breeders who knowingly sell animals to research labs.